stampedethegoat/dd-docs/content/monitors/monitor_types/composite.md

 {{< img src="monitors/monitor_types/composite/create-composite-5.png" alt="create composite 5" responsive="true" style="width:80%;">}}

 Since there's still a 'Group Matching Error' despite matching group-bys, we can assume that these monitors currently have no common reporting sources (also called common groupings).

 As long as there are no common reporting sources, Datadog cannot compute a status for the composite monitor, and it never triggers.

-However, you _can_ ignore the warning and create the monitor anyway.
+However, you can ignore the warning and create the monitor anyway.
 To understand why, [read more below](#how-composite-monitors-select-common-reporting-sources).

-When you select a second monitor that doesn't cause a warning in the UI, the UI populates the **Trigger when** field with the default trigger condition `a && b` and show the status of the proposed composite monitor:
+When you select a 2nd monitor that doesn't cause a warning in the UI, the UI populates the **Trigger when** field with the default trigger condition `a && b` and show the status of the proposed composite monitor:

 {{< img src="monitors/monitor_types/composite/create-composite-3.png" alt="create composite 3"  responsive="true" style="width:80%;">}}

 ### Set a trigger condition

 In the **Trigger when** field, write your desired trigger condition using boolean operators, referring to individual monitors by their labels in the form (a, b, c, etc).

 You can use parentheses to control operator precedence and create more complex conditions.

 The following are all valid trigger conditions: